DrDrewCain/TheGuide/README.md

 - Bun 1.1+ (package manager and runtime)
 - Node.js 18+ (for compatibility)
 - Xcode 15+ (for iOS app)
+- Redis (for job queue - see Redis Setup below)
+- Podman or Docker (for containerized services)

 ### Quick Start